 Chris also dedicates a portion of his practice to the representation of insurance carriers involved in coverage disputes and defending individuals and businesses in litigation involving property damage or bodily injury.
 Additionally, he has litigated and tried professional malpractice, casualty, and personal injury cases in his career.

-For the past three years, Chris has been recognized for his outstanding work in the field of construction litigation by the Florida Super Lawyers publication.
+Annually since 2016, Chris has been recognized for his outstanding work in the field of construction litigation by the Florida Super Lawyers publication.
 In 2018, Jacksonville Mayor Lenny Curry appointed him to the Construction Trades Qualifying Board.
-Chris was also invited and accepted Fellowship to the Construction Lawyers Society of America.
+In 2019, Chris was selected for inclusion in The Best Lawyers in America (2020 Edition) and again recognized in the 2021 edition.
+He was also invited and accepted Fellowship to the Construction Lawyers Society of America.
 He frequently lectures on a variety of construction topics for clients and industry groups.

 Outside of the office, Chris is an avid Florida State Seminoles fan.
 On fall weekends, you can find Chris with his wife and three children at Doak Campbell Stadium adorned in garnet and gold tailgating with his family and friends.
 As for staying busy during the other seasons, he enjoys spending time with his family, golf, traveling, and working on improving his home (one project at a time).
 Chris also donates his time to various local charities and organizations, including Children’s International Summer Villages (CISV), which he became involved with as a youth and continues to support today.